bibanon/bibanon/Books/Anarchist-Cookbook/Phreaking/Cell-Phone-Phreaking.md

-Cellular Phreaking                         courtesy of The  Jolly Roger
+_courtesy of The  Jolly Roger_

 The cellular/mobile phone system is one that is perfectly set up to be exploited by phreaks with the proper knowledge and equipment.
 Thanks to deregulation, the regional BOC's (Bell Operating Companies) are scattered and do not communicate much with each other.
 Phreaks can take advantage of